Who, what, why, when, and where is product ops?

 You’d be forgiven for thinking that product ops is a ‘mere’ support role, and while the primary objective of the function is to assist the product team, in reality product operations teams play a vital role in product development and delivery and can be a vital piece of the product-led puzzle.

-We’re here to give you the lowdown on product ops and why you’re going to be hearing a lot more about it in 2021.
+We’re here to give you the lowdown on product ops and why you’re going to be hearing a lot more about it.

 Who’s hiring Product Operations Managers?